- Tumble dryer drying cycle takes too long

 - If the ambient temperature is too low or too high, the tumble dryer may not operate correctly.

-- Place the dryer in a room which has a suitable temperature.
+- Place the dryer in a room that has a suitable temperature.

 - If the dryer is located in a room, make sure that the temperature of the room is between 5°C and 35°C.